gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Integration.md

 ## Testing

-An example business app is available in the [Gini Pay Business SDK's](https://github.com/gini/gini-pay-business-sdk-ios) repository.
+An example health app is available under the [link](https://github.com/gini/gini-mobile-ios/tree/main/HealthSDK/GiniHeathSDKExample).

-In order to test using our example business app, you need to use development client credentials.
-This will make sure that the Gini Pay Business SDK uses a payment provider which will open your development banking app.
+In order to test using our example health app, you need to use development client credentials.
+This will make sure that the Gini Health SDK uses a payment provider which will open your development banking app.

-To inject your Gini Pay API credentials into the business example app you need to fill in your credentials in `Example/Example Swift/Credentials.plist`.
+To inject your Gini Bank API credentials into the health example app you need to fill in your [credentials](https://github.com/gini/gini-mobile-ios/blob/main/HealthSDK/GiniHeathSDKExample/HealthSDKExample/Credentials.plist)

-You also need to replace the `ginipay-bank` URL scheme in the example business app's `LSApplicationQueriesSchemes` in the `Info.plist` with the Gini Pay URL scheme we provided for your banking app.
+You also need to replace the `ginipay-bank` URL scheme in the example health app's `LSApplicationQueriesSchemes` in the `Info.plist` with the Gini Pay URL scheme we provided for your banking app.

 #### End to end testing

-After you've set the client credentials in the example business app and installed it on your device you can start the payment flow with a document import or by taking a photo.
+After you've set the client credentials in the example health app and installed it on your device you can start the payment flow with a document import or by taking a photo.

 After following the integration steps above your banking app will be launched and you'll be able to fetch the payment request, show the payment information and resolve the payment after the transaction has been confirmed.
-At this point, you may redirect back to the business app.
+At this point, you may redirect back to the health app.

-With these steps completed you have verified that your app, the Gini Pay API, the Gini Pay Business SDK and the Gini Pay Bank SDK work together correctly.
+With these steps completed you have verified that your app, the Gini Bank API, the Gini Health SDK and the Gini Bank SDK work together correctly.

 #### Testing in production

 The steps are the same but instead of the development client credentials, you will need to use production client credentials.
-This will make sure the Gini Pay Business SDK receives real payment providers including the one which opens your production banking app.
+This will make sure the Gini Health SDK receives real payment providers including the one which opens your production banking app.

-For testing the flow using the example business app you will need to add your banking app's production Gini Pay URL scheme to `LSApplicationQueriesSchemes` in the example business app's `Info.plist`.
+For testing the flow using the example health app you will need to add your banking app's production Gini Pay URL scheme to `LSApplicationQueriesSchemes` in the example health app's `Info.plist`.
 Also please make sure that production client credentials are used before installing it.

-You can also test with a real business app.
-Please contact us in case you don't know which business app(s) to install for starting the payment flow.
+You can also test with a real health app.
+Please contact us in case you don't know which health app(s) to install for starting the payment flow.

 Photo payment functionality
 ============================

-The Gini Pay Bank SDK provides two integration options.
+The Gini Bank SDK provides two integration options.
 A [Screen API](#screen-api) that is easy to implement and a more complex, but also more flexible [Component API](#component-api).
 Both APIs can access the complete functionality of the SDK.

-**Note**: Irrespective of the option you choose if you want to support **iOS 10** you need to specify the `NSCameraUsageDescription` key in your `Info.plist` file.
+**Note**: You need to specify the `NSCameraUsageDescription` key in your `Info.plist` file.
 This key is mandatory for all apps since iOS 10 when using the `Camera` framework.
-Also if you're using the [Gini Pay Api Library](https://github.com/gini/gini-pay-api-lib-ios) you need to add support for "Keychain Sharing" in your entitlements by adding a `keychain-access-groups` value to your entitlements file.
-For more information see the [Integration Guide](https://developer.gini.net/gini-pay-api-lib-ios/docs/getting-started.html) of the Gini Pay Api Library.
+Also if you're using the [Gini Bank API Library](https://github.com/gini/bank-api-library-ios) you need to add support for "Keychain Sharing" in your entitlements by adding a `keychain-access-groups` value to your entitlements file.
+For more information see the [Integration Guide](https://developer.gini.net/gini-mobile-ios/GiniBankAPILibrary/getting-started.html) of the Gini Bank API Library.

 ## Screen API